mkhodak/offconvex.github.io/_posts/compressed_sensing.md

  [Sanjeev's post](http://www.offconvex.org/2018/06/17/textembeddings/), discussed a simple text embedding, [the SIF embedding](https://openreview.net/pdf?id=SyK00v5xx), which is a simple weighted combination of word embeddings combined with some mild denoising ( outperforms many deep learning based methods, including [Skipthought](https://arxiv.org/pdf/1506.06726.pdf), on some downstream NLP tasks such as sentence semantic similarity and entailment.
 See also this independent [study by Yves Peirsman](http://nlp.town/blog/sentence-similarity/).

-However, SIF embeddings only have middling performance on other downstream classification tasks, very likely because they ignore word order, unlike deep learning methods.
-This raises the question of how to modify SIF embeddings to incorporate word order information.
-Today's post discusses our recent [ICLR'18 paper](https://openreview.net/pdf?id=B1e5ef-C-) with Kiran Vodrahalli that does this and achieve performance that is provably competitive with strong sparse-feature baselines for the case of random word embeddings and empirically outperforms LSTM-based methods when using pretrained (GloVe) word vectors.
+However, SIF embeddings only have middling performance on other downstream classification tasks compared to deep learning methods, probably because they ignore word order.
+(In this sense they are related to classic *Bag of Word* models.)
+Can we design a text embedding with the simplicity and transparency of SIF while incorporating word order information?
+Today's post discusses our recent [ICLR'18 paper](https://openreview.net/pdf?id=B1e5ef-C-) with Kiran Vodrahalli that does this and achieve performance that is provably competitive with strong sparse-feature baselines for the case of random word embeddings and empirically outperforms pre-2018 LSTM-based methods when using pretrained (GloVe) word vectors.

 ## Simple text embeddings incorporating local word order